 - For the Pentagon Template, you need five papers.

 We chose four different papers for the square template and used a paper trimmer to cut them into strips approximately 2" x 6".
 The measurements do not have to be precise....
 If you use fabric, we suggest using a rotary cutter and cutting mat to cut your strips.

 Next, you will fold your strips in half, lengthwise, to get a clean edge; this will also makes your finished project thicker.
 If you want your finished project to be thinner, cut your strips approximately 1" x 6".Continue to 6 of 15 below.

 Fold Your Strips of Paper or Fabric

 Fold each strip of paper/fabric in half, lengthwise.
 The folded edge will show inside your design window.
 This gives it a crisper, more distinct edge.
 If you are using fabric strips, use an iron to get a crisp seam along the folded edge.

 The only problem with folding your strips in half is that it makes your finished project thick.
 For a thinner finished project, cut your strips so they are approximately 1" x 6" and then do not fold them in half.
 You can experiment with both ways and use... whichever one suits your need for each project.Continue to 7 of 15 below.

 07 of 15

-We already cut out the iris folding design window we wanted in step 4; now we will prepare it.
+We already cut out the iris folding design window we wanted; now we will prepare it.
 To do so, simply position the window over the iris folding pattern you printed out.

 08 of 15